NASCLA Contractors Guide to Business, Law and Project Management

 *State Boards that administer the NASCLA Accredited Examination for Commercial General Building Contractors for their state specific trade examination are: Alabama Licensing Board for General Contractors, Arizona Registrar of Contractors, Georgia State Licensing Board for Residential & General Contractors, Mississippi State Board of Contractors, South Carolina Contractors' Licensing Board, and Virgin Islands Department of Licensing & Consumer Affairs.

 In addition to receiving the NASCLA Contractors Guide to Business, Law and Project Management you will also receive our quick reference tabs.

 Our permanent quick reference tabs will help you navigate quickly through this book during your exam.
 These tabs are self-adhesive and must be added at least one-day prior for sufficient adhesive power.

 Please note that the Testing Facility Proctor is the deciding factor on whether or not tabs will be accepted and allowed into the exam.
 If the tabs do not adhere properly, they will not be accepted.

 The NASCLA Contractors Guide to Business, Law and Project Management is organized into 3 sections.

-Part 1 focuses on business planning and start up.
+Part 1 focuses on planning and starting your business.
 This section will help you formulate a business plan, choose a business structure, understand licensing and insurance requirements and gain basic management and marketing skills.

-Part 2 is centered on fundamentals that you will need to operate a successful construction business.
-This section will cover estimating, contract management, scheduling, project management, safety and environmental responsibilities and building good relationships with employees, subcontractors and customers.
+Part 2 covers fundamentals you will need to know in order to operate a successful construction business.
+This section covers estimating, contract management, scheduling, project management, safety and environmental responsibilities, and building good relationships with employees, subcontractors, and customers.

-Part 3 gives you valuable information for running the administrative function of your business.
-Financial management, tax basics and lien laws are covered.
-Effective management of these areas of business is vital and can cause you serious problems if you do not give them the proper attention.
+Part 3 provides valuable information to assist you in running the administrative funtions of your business.
+Financial management, tax basics, and lien laws are covered.
+Effective management of these areas of business is vital and can cause you serious problems if you do not give them proper attention.